GrigorovBore/cloudops-iac-lab/README.md

 ## Project Overview

-CloudOps IaC Lab is a beginner-friendly Infrastructure as Code project that demonstrates how AWS infrastructure can be provisioned and managed using Terraform.
+CloudOps IaC Lab is a Terraform project that provisions a basic AWS networking environment.
+It was created as a hands-on learning project to practice Infrastructure as Code and core AWS networking concepts.

-The goal of this project is to build a foundational understanding of AWS cloud networking and Infrastructure as Code by provisioning AWS resources with Terraform.
+I built this project to practice AWS networking and Infrastructure as Code by provisioning resources with Terraform.

-This project focuses on networking and observability and intentionally excludes compute resources to keep the architecture simple and aligned with AWS Cloud Practitioner-level concepts.
+To keep the scope manageable, this project provisions only networking and basic CloudWatch resources.
+Compute resources will be added in a future iteration.

 Project 1: CloudOps IaC Lab (Networking + Observability).
 Potential upgrade to Project 2: Build on this foundation by deploying an application using Amazon EC2 behind an Application Load Balancer (ALB).